antilax-3/docker-smartexporter/README.md

 The container uses a single volume mounted at '/config'.
 This volume stores the configuration file 'smartexporter.json'.

-    smartexporter
+    config
     |-- smartexporter.json

 ## Configuration

 The smartexporter.json is copied to the /config volume when first run.
-It has two optional parameters and one required.
+It has an optional parameters and one required.

-The optional parameters are:
+The optional parameter is:
- - port (default 9120)
  - scrapeInterval (default 10 seconds)

  The required parameter *reportedAttributes* is an array of objects.
 The objects define the SMART attributes that will be parsed and reported.
-The [default file](https://github.com/AntilaX-3/docker-smartexporter/blob/master/root/app/src/config/default.json) has examples. **Only one of either attributeID or attributeName is required.**
+The [default file](https://github.com/AntilaX-3/docker-smartexporter/blob/master/root/app/src/config/default.json) has examples.

+ **Only one of either attributeID or attributeName is required.**

     attributeID: Number | The attribute ID
     attributeName: String | The attribute name